pulumi/pulumi-hugo/themes/default/content/product/pulumi-service.md

                 Your infrastructure [state is encrypted](/docs/intro/concepts/state/#state-encryption) in transit and at rest.

                 Sensitive configurations (e.g. database passwords, cloud tokens) are [stored as secrets](/docs/intro/concepts/secrets/).

+                Use default secrets manager or integrate with AWS KMS, Azure Key Vault, Google KMS, and HashiCorp Vault.

         - title: Increase developer productivity and collaboration
           image: /images/product/console-stack-timeline.svg